Helpful Resources About ZTALMY and Living With CDKL5 Deficiency Disorder

 Here are some questions you may have about ZTALMY.
 For more information, speak to your healthcare provider and download the Medication Guide.

-• ZTALMY is a prescription medicine used to treat seizures associated with cyclin-dependent kinase-like 5 (CDKL5) deficiency disorder (CDD) in people 2 years of age and older.
+ZTALMY is a prescription medicine used to treat seizures associated with CDKL5 deficiency disorder (CDD) in people 2 years of age and older.
+It's the first and only treatment indicated specifically for this use.

 Like other antiepileptic drugs, ZTALMY may cause suicidal thoughts or actions in a very small number of people, about 1 in 500.
-Call your healthcare provider right away if you or your child have any of these symptoms, especially if they are new, worse, or worry you:
+Pay attention to changes, especially sudden changes in mood, behaviors, thoughts, or feelings.
+Keep all follow-up visits with your healthcare provider as scheduled.

 Do not stop taking ZTALMY without first talking to your healthcare provider.
 Stopping ZTALMY suddenly can cause you or your child to have seizures more often or seizures that do not stop (status epilepticus).